There are some high stakes for Saturday's slate

 The Bulldogs possess an identity North Carolina hasn't found yet.
 Freshman Nassir Little, a top-10 prospect in his class, is still trying to prove he's a consistent contributor.
 In losses to Texas and Michigan, Cam Johnson finished 8-for-21 combined.
 Luke Maye, a preseason All-American known for his versatility, has made just 31 percent of his 3-pointers, a year after leading the ACC with a 47 percent clip from beyond the arc.

 Who are these Tar Heels?
 We don't know yet.
 They've floundered in their big matchups thus far.
-They'll face Gonzaga at home Saturday before traveling to Chicago for a matchup against Kentucky on Dec.
+After facing Gonzaga, they travel to Chicago for a matchup against Kentucky on Dec.
 22.

 Maybe we'll know more about Roy Williams' team then.
 But another loss to a contender on Saturday would only generate more questions about UNC's viability in the ACC.